FlavScents AInsights Entry for Amyris Wood Oil (CAS: 8015-65-4)

 2. Sensory Profile

-Amyris wood oil is characterized by its warm, woody, and balsamic aroma with subtle sweet and spicy undertones.
-It is often described as having a sandalwood-like scent, though it is less intense and more subdued.
+Amyris wood oil is known for its warm, woody, and slightly balsamic aroma.
+It is often described as having a soft, sweet, and tenacious scent with a hint of vanilla.
 The oil's diffusion is moderate, making it suitable for use as a base note in fragrance compositions.
-Its sensory role is typically as a background realism enhancer or a modifier in both fragrance and flavor applications.
+Its odor threshold is not well-documented, but it is typically used to impart a subtle, grounding effect in both flavors and fragrances.

 Citation hooks: FlavScents; peer-reviewed sensory literature